Albert Kingsbury: Later years

 Kingsbury continued to pursue his interest in bearings and tribology later in his life.
 One of his greatest achievements was his analysis of the effects of side leakage of lubricants from bearings.
 By recognizing the analogy in the equations for lubrication and those for electrical flow in a conductive fluid and variable depth, Kingsbury was able to make complicated predictions of slider load capacity well before the advent of computers.

 Kingsbury made important contributions to the area of boundary lubrication.
 He was the first to recognize that some fluid lubricants possess a friction-reducing property that is independent of viscosity, which he called 'oiliness'.
 His findings were of great significance since they demonstrated that the hydrodynamic theory of lubrication did not describe completely the lubricating mechanism of fluids.
 Later work by Hardy and Doubleday showed that this property was related to the ability of polar lubricants to adsorb and form close-packed monolayers on the sliding surfaces.

 for his wide-ranging contributions to the field, Kingsbury was named as one of the 23 "Men of Tribology" by Duncan Dowson.

 Legacy and awards

 Kingsbury received many accolades for his contributions to science and engineering.
 He was awarded the Gold Medal of the American Society of Mechanical Engineers in 1931; the Elliott Cresson Medal of the Franklin Institute; and honorary doctorates from the University of New Hampshire and Worcester Polytechnic Institute.
+He was elected Honorary Member of ASME in 1940.
 The Kingsbury Hall at the University of New Hampshire also pays homage to the great inventor.
 Albert Kingsbury was inducted into the National Inventors Hall of Fame.